keithpenney/ghostbus/README.md

 __The name__: the decoding happens via a bus that's instantiated but not routed ("invisible") until after preprocessing.

-## Feature Branch `stepchild`
-I need a new construct that creates a relationship between a conjured bus (`ghostbus_ext`) and a ghostbus (`ghostbus_port`).
-This relationship functions the same as a ghostmod, and would add one ghostbus to the memory map of a parent, but requires an alternate pathway to specify that.

-Issues to consider:
-1. Multiple ghostbusses need to be of the same width (see "Multiple Ghostbusses" below) but a conjured bus occupies space in the memory map in accordance with its width (`2**AW`).
-   Thus an object that were simultaneously a ghostbus and a conjured bus would take up the whole memory map.
-We need to instead communicate somehow that this is a special bus that belongs on the memory map, but only the lowest `N` bits of address should be driven, with `N` calculated based on the total size of its portion of the tree.
-2. Can this special design case be communicated with the existing API (attributes)?
-I would hate to add to the API unless absolutely necessary.
-3. Remember to stick to the design philosophy and avoid heuristics or implied design intent.
-   The API should be explicit and as simple as possible while maintaining perfectly valid Verilog (PVV).

 ## Core Features
 1. Automatically decode bus transactions for register/memory reads/writes
 2. Automatically manage the memory map, allowing easy, maintainable scaling of codebase.